multiformats/unsigned-varint/README.md

 ## Format

-Our unsigned varint is an MSB based unsigned varint.
+Our unsigned varint is a variant of unsigned [LEB128](https://en.wikipedia.org/wiki/LEB128) with some additional restrictions.

+Specifically, unlike LEB128:

+- Signed numbers are not supported.
+- Leading zeros must be trimmed when encoding and must be rejected when decoding.
+The only number that can end in a `0x00` is `0`.

 ### Spec